-If you haven't read John Irving before, you can expect delightful descriptions of quirky characters, who do things that are unexpected.
+If you're new to this author, you can expect delightful descriptions of quirky characters, who do things that are unexpected.
 You will often smile, definitely gasp, and shake your head at least a few times.
 It's fun and entertaining.

 Avenue of Mysteries does not disappoint on any of those aspects.
 Juan Diego is both a fourteen year old boy, growing up on a dump in Mexico and an older man, taking a trip to the Phillipines.
 His memories collide with his current journey, and we discover what has made him what he is - his mind-reading, but un-understandable sister, the devout catholics around him who influence him, and of course the prostitutes, drug dealers, circus performers and a doctor and some professors and writers who are one and all part-fascinating, a little weird, and definitely lovable.